mnorin/ba.sh/README.md

 ```
 It's a bit more code, but now it's as native as possible.
 In terms of performance, you can do some tests if you use a lot of objects, but on small number of objects difference is negligible, so it's more like a trade-off.
 You can pick either smaller code or full independence.

 Why "printf" and not "echo"?
 Echo has some side effects, such as replacing ends of line with spaces, for example, or interpreting some characters.
-It can affect modified code and break it, and what we need is the exact file content.
+Even though it might be useful to exploit this side effect in some cases, it can affect modified code and break it, and what we need is the exact file content.

 ## Zero dependency constructor in bash 3

 The main problem here is that that code above won't work for bash 3.
-In case of bash 3 zero dependency constructor wil look like this:
+In case of bash 3 zero dependency constructor will look like this:
 ```bash
 obj ()
 {